Xceptance/XLT-Packer/README.md

   }
 ```

-Also note, that you should create firewall rules when creating servers with this xlt Hetzner image to allow incoming network traffic on TCP port *8500* for all of your instances so that you can connect to the agent controllers.
+Also note, that you should create firewall rules when creating servers with this XLT Hetzner image to allow incoming network traffic on TCP port *8500* for all of your instances so that you can connect to the agent controllers.
 You can do this by adding an appropriate firewall rule in your network settings at: `https://console.hetzner.cloud/projects/<YOUR_PROJECT_ID>/firewalls`